 In the toppings department we’ve got a zippy chipotle-lime cashew cream going on.
 If that sounds intimidating to you, bear with me; all it involves is blending soaked cashews with a bit of water, some lime juice, and a bit of adobo sauce from a can of chipotle chiles.
-It takes all of two minutes to bring together, and you don’t need a fancy blender to make it happen.
+It takes all of two minutes to bring together.

 The sauce is delish, and I think you’ll find it useful in other things as well (we used the leftovers as a topping for grilled corn – amazing), but if you don’t have time to soak cashews (vegan sheet pan fajita bowl emergencies happen, y’all!) you can totally take a shortcut by stirring the chipotle and lime juice into some plain yoghurt (or co-yo) instead.

 Do you need a fancy blender?